dialtr/akai-fs/README.md

 ## About

-The **akai-fs** project aims to provide a FUSE filesystem for Akai sampler disk formats.
+The **akai-fs** project aims to provide a FUSE filesystem to allow users to mount disks using proprietary Akai sampler formats.
 It builds upon an existing open source utility called **akaiutils** originally written by Michael Indlekofer.

 The original **akaiutils** program is written in C and was intended as an interactive, command-line program.
 Since **akai-fs** will be a FUSE daemon and will be written in (mostly) modern C++, some significant refactoring of the code will take place.
-The original snapshot of **akaiutils** is provided in the *archive/* director for reference, and I will make an attempt to document the link between the new implementation and the original where applicable.
+The original snapshot of **akaiutils** is provided in the *archive/* directory for reference, and I will make an attempt to document the link between the new implementation and the original work where practical.

 ## Project Structure